 → THINK, STEP THREE ←

 To learn best it is important to think about and reflect on what you are learning.

 THE QUIZ IS NOT AVAILABLE IN THIS SAMPLE LESSON

 What’s the Big Idea?
 Imagine you are in an elevator and you have 30 seconds to explain to someone the Big Idea of this session.
 What would you say?

 How did the challenges go?
 Did they give you a lift?
 What worked well and what could be even better next time?

 Here are 3 ways to share your Lift Project Adventure: Talk, Tell, Tag

 #1.
-Talk about this lesson with others who are also doing The Lift Project.
-Meet-up for a “walk and talk” or connect over a meal to chat about what you learnt this lesson that is new and helpful to you and how you went with the challenges.
+Talk about this lesson with others who are also doing The Lift Project, either face-to-face or online, to chat about what you learnt this lesson that is new and helpful to you and how you went with the challenges.

 #3.
 Tag on Instagram your experience of this lesson’s challenges (such as your favourite uplifting quotes).
-Use the hashtags: #yourlimboislistening; #theliftproject; #lift10.
+Use the hashtags: #yourlimboislistening; #theliftproject.